Gerald Takwara

-John Gerald Tungamirai Takwara (born 29 October 1994) is a Zimbabwean professional footballer who plays as a defensive midfielder for the Saudi Arabian club Ohod and the Zimbabwe national team.
+John Gerald Tungamirai Takwara (born 29 October 1994) is a Zimbabwean professional footballer who plays as a centre back for Iraq Stars League club Al-Minaa and the Zimbabwe national team.

-Career
+Club career

 Takwara began his career in his native Zimbabwe with Tsholotsho Pirates and F.C.
 Platinum, before moving to South Africa with Ajax Cape Town.
-He moved back to Zimbabwe with Ngezi Platinum, before returning to South Africa with Venda on 22 July 2021.
+He returned to Zimbabwe with Ngezi Platinum, before joining Venda in South Africa on 22 July 2021.

-On 19 July 2022, Takwara joined Saudi Arabian club Ohod.
+On 19 July 2022, Takwara joined the Saudi Arabian club Ohod.

+On 13 August 2024, Takwara signed a contract with Iraq Stars League club Al-Minaa.
+His contract expired on 30 June 2025 and was not renewed with the club.

 International career

 Takwara made his international debut with the Zimbabwe national team in a 0–0 2016 African Nations Championship tie with Comoros on 4 July 2015.
 He was part of the Zimbabwe squad the 2021 Africa Cup of Nations.